opemii/terraform-aws-wordpress/README.md

 How to
 1. clone this repository
 2. switch to project directory
-3.run the following commands
+3. run the following commands
 terraform init
 terraform apply --auto-approve

-terraform destroy
+to destroy infrastructure : run - terraform destroy